Advisory bike lanes

 Vehicle traffic uses the center lane, with bike lanes on either side.
 When two drivers traveling in opposite directions meet, their vehicles move into the bike lanes to pass each other safely.

-Advisory bike lanes are being deployed in Ann Arbor beginning in the fall of 2020.
+Advisory bike lanes began to be deployed in Ann Arbor in the fall of 2020.
 They have been deployed on East Summit Street, Granger between State Street and Packard and in the downtown on East William Street and South First Street.

-There is a bike box at the intersection of Stone School Road and Packard and the city plans 2021 installations at Scio Church and Packard as well as South Industrial at Eisenhower.
+There is a bike box at the intersection of Stone School Road and Packard and the city plans further installations.